augustomelo/dotfiles/neovim/cheatsheet.md

 `g+` Go to newer text state on history tree.
 `g-` Go to older text state on history tree.
 `:erlier {N}s` Go to the older text state about {N} seconds before.
+`:syntime` Verify what is taking long to redraw on the syntax.

 ### Mark
 `m(character)` Set a mark to a specific character.